ecki/docs.milagro.io-english/pairing-crypto-protocols.md

 ### M-Pin 2-Pass

-As you can see below in Fig 2., M-Pin in the two pass operation operates in a challenge (from the Server) to client, who responds to challenge.
-This implementation obviates the any risk of Key Compromise Impersonation attack vector, at the cost of of a full roundtrip.
+As you can see below in Fig 2., M-Pin in two pass mode operates in a challenge (from the Server) to client, who responds to the challenge.
+This implementation obviates the need for synchronised clocks, at the cost of of a full roundtrip.

 ---